 NAVIGATION TEAM: The navigators will identify constellations, take measurements and make calculations to get the ship into orbit and land on Mars.

-Skills: math, geography, and an interest in astronomy.
+Skills: ability to read charts and graphs, geography, and an interest in astronomy.

 ISOLATION TEAM: The Isolation Team will use robot arms to conduct chemistry experiments and analyze test results.
 Skills: using joystick controls, observation skills, patience.